Discover the Beauty of the Arctic Circle: Svalbard

 Dates: June 12-21, 2027

-Instructor: Mike Mezeul II
+Instructors: Mike Mezeul II & Mital Patel

-11 Participants
+11 Participants - 1 Spot Left!

-Tuition: $16,500
+Tuition: $16,700

 On this 10 day expedition we will be exploring as much of the beautiful Svalbard region as possible.
 With so many locations and open sea available for us to explore, we will be having very full days looking for stellar arctic wildlife including polar bears, walruses, reindeer, whales, arctic foxes and more via zodiacs and land based excursions.
 During our down time we will work on our images with sessions focusing on both Lightroom and Photoshop, as well as continuing to rattle off the frames from the deck of our boat!
 Svalbard is a truly special region of the world, deserving of both the awe of your mind and the images you capture with your camera.